DarrelMendoza/DarrelMendoza/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to party
+- ⚡ Fun fact: I love to party 🎉
+- 🍟 Also Fries 🤤

 ### Connect with me: